webcubed/Vencord/README.md

 https://discord.gg/D9uwnFnqmd

+> [!CAUTION]
-Note: Do not request support in the Discord server of Vencord for anything regarding Vencord+!
+> Do not request support for anything regarding Vencord+ in the Discord server of Vencord!

 ## Sponsors of Vencord